-Кеу Path in values.yaml Description fmw. ocpdc.deployment The details for pulling WebLogic images for PDC from a container registry: imageRepository: The name of the container registry from which to pull the WebLogic image.
+Кеу Path in values.yaml Description deployment.fmw. ocpdc The details for pulling WebLogic images for PDC from a container registry: imageRepository: The name of the container registry from which to pull the WebLogic image.
 The default is container-registry.oracle.com/. imageName: The name of the container repository from which to pull the WebLogic image.
-The default is container repository from which to pull the WebLogic image.
-The default is middleware/fmw-infrastructure_cpu. imageTag: The tag name for the WebLogic image.
-The default is 12.2.1.4-jdk8-ol8.
-See "Pulling WebLogic Images for PDC, Billing Care, Billing Care REST API, and Business Operations Center" for more information. nodeSelector ocpdc The rules for scheduling a PDC job pod on a particular node using nodeSelector or affinity . pdc-domain-job : Set this key to constrain the PDC pods to run only on the node you specify.
+The default is middleware/fmw- infrastructure. imageTag: The tag name for the WebLogic image.
+See "Pulling WebLogic Images for PDC, Billing Care, Billing Care REST API, and Business Operations Center" for more information. nodeSelector ocpdc The rules for scheduling a PDC job pod on a particular node using nodeSelector or affinity . pdc-domain-job: Set this key to constrain the PDC pods to run only on the node you specify.
 For more information, see "nodeSelector" in the Kubernetes documentation.
 Note : To override the rules for a specific PDC pod, specify a different value for the pod's nodeSelector key.
 For example, set the ocpdc.configEnv.transformatio n.syncPDC.nodeSelector key to apply rules specifically to the SyncPDC pod.